trailblazer/cells/README.md

 It is completely up to you how you test, whether it's RSpec, MiniTest or whatever.
 All the cell does is return HTML.

-[In Rails, there's support](http://trailblazerb.org/gems/cells/testing.html) for TestUnit, MiniTest and RSpec available.
+[In Rails, there's support](http://trailblazerb.org/gems/cells/testing.html) for TestUnit, MiniTest and RSpec available, along with Capybara integration.

 ## Installation